DeeMich/ActiveDirectory/README.md

 </p>
 <br />
 <p>
-Next the remote desktop was setup for nonadminstrative users.
-Cilent-1 needed to be joined to stepdomain.com, so it's virtual network interface card (NIC), had to be changed so that it's DNS was set to the same domain controller that runs DC-1's ip address.
+The remote desktop is setup for nonadminstrative users.
+Cilent-1 needs to be joined to stepdomain.com, so it's virtual network interface card (NIC), has to be changed so that it's DNS is set to the same domain controller that runs DC-1's ip address.
 </p>
 <p>
 <img src="https://i.imgur.com/1jXicZS.png" height="80%" width="80%" alt="domainusers"/>
 </p>
 <p>
-Access was then given to all users within the domain group.
+Access can then be given to all users within the domain group.
 </p>
 <br />